AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 Otherwise they will be in feet or yards.

 ## `symbology`
-A required object as defined in the [symbology](#symbology) section at the end of this document.
+An optional object as defined in the [symbology](#symbology) section at the end of this document.
 This object defines how an observation of this feature is drawn on the map.

 ## `label`